 Jeremy Lee St. John, 40, of New Orleans, died Saturday, July 10, 2021 after a courageous six month battle with cancer.
 His family is heartbroken.

 In what would more appropriately appear as a scene from a romantic comedy than real life, Jeremy met his wife and true love Rachael Kostelec at West Elm when he offered to deliver her couch in exchange for a dinner date.
 It very quickly became apparent to all that Rachael and Jeremy were the perfect match.
 Always going above and beyond to show his adoration to Rachael, Jeremy stood in the Mardi Gras crowd holding a sign proposing marriage as Rachael’s float drove by.
-Jeremy, who sure knew how to work a crowd, chased the float down the entire parade route, lifting up his sign at each stop for another roar from the spectators.
-Jeremy and Rachael loved to spend time with Sophie, their wide network of friends in New Orleans and beyond, their two bulldogs, Pennelope and Lady Popplesworth (Poppy), and each other.
+Because he was always great at working a crowd, Jeremy chased the float down the entire parade route, lifting up his sign each time for another roar from the spectators.
+Jeremy and Rachael had a fabulous time participating in local philanthropies, going to festivals, taking trips, and spending time with their wide network of friends throughout New Orleans and beyond.
+Jeremy and Rachael were often accompanied by their two bulldogs, Pennelope and Lady Popplesworth (Poppy).

 Jeremy was a loyal employee of Guarantee Restoration for 9 years, where he had recently been promoted to acting Branch Manager of the Gulfport Office.
 Even in his final days, Jeremy went out of his way to encourage and empower his coworkers and the employees he managed (Go Purple Team!).